Agiled

 AI features

-AI on Premium+.
-Trello Premium ($10/user/month) includes AI-powered content generation for card descriptions, grammar correction, and brainstorming assistance.
-Quick capture with AI parsing from email and Slack helps organize incoming work.
-The AI features are useful but focused on content assistance within cards — not business operations.
+Trello Premium ($10/user/month) includes AI-powered content generation for card descriptions, grammar correction, and brainstorming.
+The 2026 Resolution Board Builder breaks complex goals into actionable board structures automatically.
+Quick capture with AI parsing from email and Slack organizes incoming work.
+The AI features are useful but focused on content and organization within cards.

-Agiled's AI covers more business areas (proposals, emails, reports).
-Trello's AI is useful for card-level content but does not extend to business operations like proposal drafting or CRM communication.
+Verdict: Agiled's AI covers more business areas (proposals, emails, reports).
+Trello's AI is useful for card-level content and board building but does not extend to business operations.

 FAQ